Beginn-coder/SOAR-EDR-Project/README.md

 2- Alerting: Details such as Title, Username, source IP are sent to Slack and Email 3- Decision Prompt: Admins receive a Slack prompt asking if the affected machine should be isolated
-    -A NO response will send a Slack Message indicating no action taken -A YES response wil execute LimaCharlie isolation and send the status update to Slack
+    -A NO response will send a Slack Message indicating no action taken -A YES response will execute LimaCharlie isolation and send the status update to Slack

+## Step 1
+### Configuring the Windows Server
+For Step 1, I used the Vultr Cloud Services platform to host the Windows Server 2022 target system.
+The configuration is shown in the screenshot below.